apache/skywalking/docs/en/How-to-release.md

 ## Upload to Apache svn
 1. Use ApacheId to login `https://dist.apache.org/repos/dist/dev/incubator/skywalking/`
-1. Create folder, named by release RC tag name, such as: x.y.z(RCx)
+1. Create folder, named by release version and round, such as: x.y.z(RCx)
 1. Upload Source code package to the folder with .asc, .sha512
     * Package name: apache-skywalking-incubating-x.y.z-src.tar.gz
     * See Section "Build and sign the source code package" for more details